balajidass07/Restaurent-Review-Prediction/README.md

 # Restaurent-Review-Prediction

 In this project, I have build a ML model using NLTK package for predicting restaurant review is positive. or not.
 Here i have used a restaurant review dataset which contains 1000 review.

-There are three basic steps for this project:
+Note:To get more accurate results we need a huge DATASET There are three basic steps for this project:
 1.cleaning the text
 2.creating bag of words